rancherlabs/support-tools/collection/rancher/v2.x/logs-collector/README.md

 ## Notes

 This script is intended to collect logs from RKE, k3s and RKE2 cluster nodes provisioned by Rancher, or provisioned directly.
-When used on a node provisioned by an other Kubernetes distribution, some necessary information may not be included.
+When used on a node provisioned by another Kubernetes distribution, some necessary information may not be included.

 Access to the node using the root user, or sudo is required.

-By default the output will be written to `/tmp` as a tar.gz archive named `<hostname>-<datetime>.tar.gz`, the default output directory can be changed with the `-d` flag.
+By default the output will be written to `/tmp` as a tar.gz archive named `<hostname>-<date>.tar.gz`, the default output directory can be changed with the `-d` flag.

 ## How to use